jonathanye29/unit4_project/README.md

 ### Country Flag
-Following the third meeting with my client, they expressed a desire to enhance the country representation on the web application.
+Following the third meeting with my client, they expressed a desire to enhance the country representation on the web application (See Fig A. 3 in<a href="https://github.com/jonathanye29/unit4_project#evidence-of-consultation">).
 Previously, the user's country was only displayed as text in their profile.
 I suggested incorporating the country's flag alongside the text for a more visually appealing presentation, and the client was pleased with this idea.
 This was a challenge for me because it required converting country names to their respective two-letter codes, fetching the appropriate flag images, and seamlessly integrating them into the existing design of the user profiles.
 However, after doing research, I was able to learn how to utilize the `pycountry` library, which provides a convenient way to access country information [15].

 ```.py
 def flag(country):